Clearview logo

 Clearview distinguishes itself through its regional focus and community-based membership model.
 Unlike national banks, it operates as a not-for-profit cooperative owned by its members rather than external shareholders.
 The credit union has deep roots in Southwestern Pennsylvania, with headquarters in Moon Township near Pittsburgh, and maintains a localized approach to lending and member service.
 Its evolution from an airline-specific institution to a broadly accessible community credit union demonstrates adaptive business strategy.

-As a credit union, Clearview typically offers competitive rates and member-focused service, though the Wikipedia source provides limited detail on specific product features, rates, or account terms.
+As a credit union, Clearview typically offers rate claims to verify and member-focused service, though the Wikipedia source provides limited detail on specific product features, rates, or account terms.
 The organization competes with both larger regional banks (PNC Bank, Citizens Bank, Huntington Bank) and smaller credit unions, suggesting it occupies a mid-market position.
 Prospective members should visit their website or contact branches directly for current rates, fees, and eligibility requirements, as these details are not provided in available public sources.

 Services & Features